 When you have ulcerative colitis (UC), knowing what to choose off a menu can seem as challenging as picking the winning lotto numbers.
 This is because everyone’s body is different.
 What works best for you may not work best for me, and vice versa.
 It will take some trial and error to find your safe foods, and you might have to make some unpleasant stops along the way.

 It’s understandable to feel overwhelmed or scared to start this journey.
 In fact, it’s one of the most frustrating things about having UC!
-Hopefully, the following five tips I’ve learned can help to guide you.
+Hopefully, the following four tips I’ve learned can help to guide you.

 Keep a journal

 How do you get to know your body?
 Through observation.
 For two years following my UC diagnosis, I kept both a food journal and a bowel movement journal.
 The bowel movement journal was a notebook that stayed in the bathroom.
 To keep track of what I was eating, I used the MyFitnessPal app.
 In fact, I still use it today.

 Tracking your bowel movements in conjunction with what you’re eating can help you to detect if certain foods set off your UC symptoms.
 Then you can pinpoint the foods that work for you and the foods that don’t.

 Flag any issues